Yusha1/Cinema_Seat_Booking/README.md

 # Cinema_Seat_Booking
-CSB is lightweight app to select movie, reserve seat(s), and view pricing
+CSB is used to pick movie, reserve seat(s), and view pricing